Signs and Symptoms of Commonly Abused Drugs

 Treatment for drug abuse has to be done in a structured environment that minimizes the person's exposure to the drug and gets to the root cause of the abuse.
 Treatment can be conducted in either an inpatient or outpatient setting.

-For more serious addictions, or for those with complicating issues—such as poly-substance abuse, or co-existing behavioral, mental or physical health conditions—it is often better to seek inpatient treatment.
+For more serious addictions, or for those with complicating issues—such as poly-substance use, or co-existing behavioral, mental or physical health conditions—it is often better to seek inpatient care.

-Outpatient treatment works for those who need a more flexible schedule or cannot afford to take time out from work.
+Outpatient care works for those who need a more flexible schedule or cannot afford to take time out from work.

 Usually, outpatient counseling sessions will take place weekly or biweekly – but can occur more frequently, if needed.
 Counseling helps to alleviate stress in an outpatient environment.
 Family counseling or relationship counseling is also available should it be necessary.

-An pre-requisite part of any drug abuse treatment program is detoxification.
+An pre-requisite part of any drug abuse treatment program is initial detoxification.

 Detox comprises the period where any remaining drug, as well as its physical influences are cleared from the body.